Tara Moore

 facilitates a complete recovery of fine motor function in the first 3-4 weeks after injury.

-showed that proteins from MSC-EVs are highly specific and involved in signaling
+showed that proteins from MSC-EVs are involved in signaling

 Finally, she is in the early stages of developing a rhesus monkey model of hypertension